How to initialize an array in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your app from a single prompt.
+The Agent writes the code, tests for errors, and deploys your application for you.
 Start building with Replit.